Your blood sugar levels are a critical part of your overall health and your body’s ability to function properly on a daily basis.

 Your blood sugar isn’t just because of what you eat

-Mainstream media would have you believe that your blood sugar levels are impacted only by what you eat and how much you exercise, but people with type 1 and type 2 diabetes who test their blood sugars frequently could tell you otherwise.
+It’s easy to believe that your blood sugar levels are impacted only by what you eat and how much you exercise, but people with type 1 and type 2 diabetes who check their blood sugars frequently could tell you otherwise.

 For example:

-- Menstrual cycles: raises blood sugar and insulin needs
+- Menstrual cycles: often raise blood sugar and insulin needs

-- Adrenaline rushes from competitive sports, heated arguments, or rollercoaster rides: raises blood sugar and insulin needs
+- Adrenaline rushes from competitive sports, heated arguments, roller coaster rides, and other intense situations: raise blood sugar and insulin needs

 - The common cold and other illnesses: usually raise blood sugar and insulin needs

-- Hormonal changes due to puberty and healthy growth in young adults: raises blood sugar and insulin needs
+- Hormonal changes due to puberty and healthy growth in young adults: raise blood sugar and insulin needs

-- An injury that raises overall inflammation levels: raises blood sugar and insulin needs
+- An injury that increases overall inflammation levels: raises blood sugar and insulin needs

-- Glucogenesis during anaerobic exercise: raises blood sugar
+- Gluconeogenesis during anaerobic exercise: raises blood sugar and insulin needs

-For example, when engaging in anaerobic exercise — like weightlifting — many people with type 1 diabetes find it necessary to take a small bolus of insulin prior to or during their workout because anaerobic exercise can actually raise blood sugar.
+For example, when engaging in anaerobic exercise such as weightlifting, many people with type 1 diabetes find it necessary to take a small bolus of insulin prior to or during their workout because anaerobic exercise can actually raise blood sugar.

-Working with your diabetes healthcare team, and diabetes coaches who can teach you how to make changes in your overall diabetes management plan are essential.
+Working with your diabetes healthcare team and diabetes coaches who can teach you how to make changes in your overall diabetes management plan is essential.
 Diabetes is a lifelong learning process.

 Hi.Recently diagnosed type 2.
 Probably diabetic for well over 10 years.
 Unknown to me as I was without insurance for many years.
 My blood sugar level was 505 and my A1C was 14.9% when diagnosed in Mid-March 2022.
 My Dr. put me on Metformin 2x daily, morning and evening.
 I made strict changes to my diet and used the medication as prescribed.
 I had to have eye surgery in June to remove some cataracts that had developed in both eyes likely due to uncontrolled diabetes for many years as I am fairly young” just turned 58.
 So they tested my AIC again in early June prior to surgery.
 It came down to 8.2%.
 I had another A1C test the other day for my annual physical and it came down to 6.1%.
 However my morning fasting #’s have recently crept up into the low 200’s.
 My Dr said I might have Dawn Phenomenon.
 So she increased my nighttime dose of Metformin to 850 and wants me to take it at dinner instead of bedtime.
 This doesn’t make any sense to me because my evening numbers even after meals are never over 110.
 So why have me take a higher dose 4 hours earlier. ?
 Metformin only lasts about 7 hours.
 Thanks.